Requesting a UIS Project

 UIS wants to partner with Pacific community members whenever they embark on using a new technology resource or making significant changes to the way they use current resources, including cloud services and software as a service.
 This is because we want to make sure people who use systems and services owned or contracted by Pacific have the best experience possible.
 We also want to ensure that all data housed in such systems or services are protected.
 So any project request that comes through goes through the following steps.

 The department wanting to implement a new system or make significant changes to an existing one (like purchasing a new module) needs to complete a UIS Project Request Form.
-Once this form is complete, the UIS management team will assign someone to work directly with the requesting department to clarify or flesh out any information UIS needs to complete its review.
+But if you are wanting to add or change audio/visual equipment in any University space, please fill out our specific AV Project Request Form.
+Once the appropriate form is complete, the UIS management team will assign someone to work directly with the requesting department to clarify or flesh out any information UIS needs to complete its review.

 For some requests, this can be a short step.
 However, some projects may require greater attention to detail— especially when third party vendors are involved, and particularly where privacy requirements (such as HIPAA and FERPA) come into play.
 UIS tries to move through this step as quickly as possible, while still doing due diligence to make sure that any such project can have the best possible result for everyone affected.